-Let me tell you quickly about last week’s experience with one of our customers.
-They ask for help because their network was performing very slow!
+Hello!
+Let me tell you quickly about last week’s experience with a customer.
+They called me over because there network was performing very slow!
 Sounds familiar?

-- Check for programs that load at startup: If you are running Windows OS search and launch an application called MSConfig.
-Browse for the tab that shows you the startup applications.
+- Check for programs that load at the start up: If you are running Windows OS search and launch an application called MSConfig.
+Browse for the tab that shows you the start up applications.
 I won’t be surprised if you find lots of ‘tool bars’ or ‘search bars’ or too many instances of anti-virus programs.
-Many of these applications consume a lot of bandwidth.
-By the way, you can remove a good deal of spyware and malware by just checking this.
+Many of the applications tend to consume a lot of bandwidth.
+By the way, you can remove many Spywares/Malwares just by checking this.

-- Uninstall unused or undesired programs: From time to time make sure you remove programs you are sure you are not using, especially those that connect to the Internet.
+- Uninstall unused or undesired programs: From time to time make sure you remove programs you are absolutely sure you are not using, specially those that connect to the Internet.
 This will reduce the chances of wasting your capacity.

-- Check your Wi-Fi: Prefer always wired connections over a wireless connection.
-Wi-Fi networks, particularly those running at 2.4 Ghz, can be easily saturated when lots of devices (laptops, tablets, phones, etc.) are on a same channel.
-If you have cordless phones, make sure you don’t use the same frequency.
+- Check your WiFi: Prefer always wired connections over wireless connection.
+WiFi networks, specially those running at 2.4 Ghz, can be easily saturated when lots of devices (laptops, tablets, phones, etc) are on a same channel.
+If you have cordless phones make sure you don’t use the same frequency.
 Move to 5Ghz if you can.

-- Check your wiring: Poor wiring installation or old wiring may offer poor networking experiences.
+- Check your wiring: Poor wiring installation or old cabling may offer poor networking experiences.
 Make sure your Ethernet patch cord is good and not twisted.

-Finally, you may want to call your ISP and have them check your link.
-Sometimes when it rains the wiring may experience interference or noise due to humidity.
+Ultimately, you may want to call your ISP and have them check your link.
+Sometime when it rains the wiring may experience interferences or noise due to humidity.